-Once I started meeting with other business owners one-on-one I discovered that no advertisement or marketing plan in the world could beat the true value of developing a business relationship that involves trust, value and the willingness to share and refer.
+Once I started connecting with people one-on-one, I discovered that no advertisement or marketing plan in the world could beat the true value of developing a business relationship that involves trust, value, and the willingness to share and refer.

 How many times have you heard the saying, “the diamonds are in your own backyard”?
-You know it’s really true!
-After evaluating where my business leads came from, it was either through a referral or from a relationship that I had developed.
+It’s really true!
+Diamonds refer to the fact that there are connections and resources all around us waiting to be mined.
+After evaluating where my business leads came from, I realized that the diamonds were all around me either through a referral or from a relationship that I had developed.

-Yes, develop a good business relationship and just like the brilliance of a diamond, it will shine throughout your business in the form of referrals and profit.
-The true source of new business prospects and profit really is just a relationship away!
+Yes, a good business relationship is synonymous with the brilliance of a diamond, it will shine throughout your business in the form of referrals and profit.
+The true source of new business prospects and profit really is just a relationship away for you!

-So, the big question is if this sounds simple and your business can grow from developing relationships, why isn’t it being done more amongst micro and small business owners?
-The answer is simple – it’s because we don’t always understand the true value and benefits of developing a business relationship.
+So, the big question is if this sounds simple and your business can grow from developing relationships, why isn’t it being done more amongst business owners?
+The answer is simple – it’s because we don’t always understand the intrinsic value and benefits of developing these relationships.

-When a small business owner first starts their business they are in what I call their dream stage.
-They have a tendency to mock what they think or see a successful business as being, but lack the true understanding of why it is being done.
-Therefore, most small business owners get business cards, create flyers or brochures and wait for the business to come – as though the mere existence of their business will have customers begging for their product or service.
+When small business owners first start their businesses, they are in what I call their “dream stage.”
+They have a tendency to mock what they think or see a successful business as being however, they lack the true understanding of why it is being done.
+For example, most small business owners pass out business cards, flyers or brochures and wait for the business to come – as though the mere existence of their business will have customers begging for their product or service.
 Unfortunately, that’s just not true.

 This same thinking pattern is also transferred into the networking scene.
-Business owners go to countless business meetings and events and throw their business cards around as though they were playing some high-powered poker game.
-Then they leave and wait for the business to come.
-However, they soon learn that it doesn’t come and they blame it on the networking meeting instead of the fact that they didn’t do anything to develop new relationships.
+Business owners go to countless business meetings and events and throw their business cards around as though they were playing a card game.
+Then they leave and wait for the business to come to them or miraculously knock on their proverbial door.
+However, they soon learn (or realize) business is not coming and they tend to blame it on the networking event, instead of the fact that they didn’t do anything (or enough) to actually develop new relationships.

 Just passing out your business card won’t do!
-After receiving contact information be the first to call the individual for a second introduction.
-Ask for a meeting over coffee or lunch to learn more about how you can help each other.
-This is the first powerful step in creating a relationship that could turn successful for both parties, because you will have each other’s undivided attention without the distraction of others.
-What more can you ask for?
+After receiving someone’s contact information, be the first to call the individual for a second introduction.
+Politely ask for a meeting over coffee or lunch to learn more about how you can help each other.
+This is the first powerful step in creating a relationship that could turn successful for both parties as you will have each other’s undivided attention without the distraction of others.
 It’s the perfect situation.
-Now, all you have to do is to nurture the relationship and learn how you can help the other person.
+Now, all you have to do is begin to nurture the relationship and learn and intently listen for how you can help the other person grow their business.
 This will take time and many conversations with them.

-After the first meeting send a thank you letter along with some suggestions on how you can help each other.
-Be aware that they might not need your services or products right away, but that’s okay because you are in this for the long haul right?
+At the conclusion of your first meeting, send a quick thank you email or card along with some suggestions on how you believe you can be of assistance to them (or help each other.)
+Be aware that they might not need your services or products right away.
+However, that’s okay because you are in this for the long haul, right?

-Next, make sure you have a way to keep in front of your contacts.
-This could be in the way of an e-newsletter, monthly mail out or just by giving them a call monthly or bi-monthly.
-Also remember to index them properly in your Rolodex or contact management system.
+Next, make sure you have a way to keep your new contacts in front of you.
+This could be in the way of an e-newsletter, sending out a monthly brochure or text message or just by giving them a call once or a month or so.
+Also, remember to index them properly in your Contacts list or contact management system.
 This way you can refer new and existing contacts to them as the need arises.

 A one-ended relationship will give you a one-ended result!
 If your only reason for developing a relationship with someone is to get business from them or always receive referrals – you still don’t understand what a business relationship is!

 If you meet someone and you’re not impressed or have a good feeling about what they do or if it conflicts with your values – don’t push the relationship!
-It’s not worth the business if you go against your values.
+It’s not worth the business to go against your values.

 Follow-up and Trust

-Great conversation and excitement while networking can cause you to talk about a new company service or product or promise a resource before it’s ready to be given.
+Great conversation and excitement while networking can sometimes cause you to talk about a new company service or product, or promise a resource before it’s ready to be given.
 In other words, many business owners have a habit of “putting the cart before the horse” and promising information or resources that are not yet ready or available to them and then they forget what they promised.
 This is bad business.
-If necessary, bite your tongue before you make promises you can’t fill.
+If necessary, bite your tongue before you make promises you can’t fulfill.

 It’s difficult to determine how many new relationships to develop weekly, however, you must have a measuring tool or else you won’t achieve your goals.
 If you go to at least one networking event per week, you’ll have plenty of people to talk to and to discover whether or not they are compatible with you.